Zentangles as a basis for abstract intuitive painting

 In this blog post, I will tell you about the inspiration I found in the Classic Zentangle, and how it became the starting point for the Free and the Extra Free Zentangle, and for abstract, intuitive painting in general.

-It all started last night when I could not sleep.
+It all started late at night when I could not sleep.

 I had done The Forbidden Thing: I worked on my computer until 10 o’clock in the evening.
 Staring at the blue screen, clicking around, switching tabs, comparing designs, as if I did not know anything about the detrimental effect that working late behind a computer has on your sleep.

-But: I was so excited about the design of my new website that I couldn’t stop working on it, and since there was no sweet husband at home who just would turn the WiFi off and tell me to go to bed, I just worked on until I heard him coming back.
+But: I was so excited about working on my website that I couldn’t stop working on it, and since there was no sweet husband at home who just would turn the WiFi off and tell me to go to bed, I just worked on until I heard him coming back.

 So when I could not sleep that night, I was not surprised.
 I knew it was completely my fault, and after half an hour of lying awake, I went down to make a cup of tea.